quangthoIT/Calculator/README.md

 - **Responsive Layout**: Looks great on desktops, tablets, and phones.
 - **Smart Error Handling**: Shows "Error" if you try to divide by zero.

+## ⚠️ Limitations
+- **Work in Progress**: The calculator hasn’t reached peak performance—optimization for speed and complex calculations is still on the to-do list.
+- **Function & Format**: Lacks polish in number formatting and misses advanced features (like percentages or memory), keeping it raw and basic for now.

 ---

 ## 🌐 Live Demo